Categories

 18 years & below

-Any combination of Chinese musical instruments as listed (minimum 3 to maximum 20 members per ensemble)
+Any combination of Chinese musical instruments listed in the musical instrument list (minimum 3 to maximum 20 members per ensemble)

 Ensemble B